nodists/nodist/README.md

 (see [Usage](#usage))

+*Hey!
+We're preparing the release of version 0.8 at the moment and would like your opinion on [the upcoming changes](https://github.com/marcelklehr/nodist/milestones/0.8).
+Feel free to drop us a comment :)*

 ## Installation
 Nodist was designed to replace any existing node.js installation, so *if node is already installed on your machine, uninstall it first*.